 What is the difference between a temporary work visa (H-1B) and employment-based “permanent” immigration?

-A temporary work visa (H-1B) allows you to come to and work in the U.S. for a period of up to six years; it does not necessarily lead to permanent residence.
+A temporary work visa (H-1B) allows someone to come to and work in the U.S. for a period of up to six years; it does not necessarily lead to permanent residence.
 Employment-based immigration, on the other hand, leads to “permanent” immigration.
 (For a fuller discussion of employment-based permanent immigration, see section below.)

 How do H-1B visas differ from other non-immigrant visas?